Every effort is made to maintain the dates as accurate as possible. Please note that:

 All prehistoric and future dates are subject to margins of error.
 For example, the age of the Earth is 4.54 billion years ± 1%.
 It is acceptable when different sources use slightly different dates that fall within the margin of error.

 As new discoveries are made, some dates get recalculated or refined, which is normal.
-For example, the age of the Earth was calculated in the 19th century to be between 20 and 400 million years old, while modern dating techniques provide definite evidence of a much older Earth.
+For example, ESA's Planck space observatory mapped the Big Bang's remnant radiant heat in 2013 in higher resolution than NASA's Wilkinson Microwave Anisotropy Probe did in 2001, revealing a universe 100 million years older than previous estimates.
 This timeline attempts to use the most recent dating and the latest evidence.

 Some dates depend on the definition of their events.
 For example, animal domestication can be defined as either taming animals or controlling their breeding.
 Each definition entails a different date.
 This timeline usually adopts the broadest definitions and earliest dates.
 Use the app's external links for additional details.
 If necessary, edit the events and dates according to your own particular definitions.

 The main objective of Timeline Eons is to paint a big historical picture and to cover billions of years of natural and human history.
 While most other history resources narrowly focus on a single subject and can offer more regional details, Timeline Eons is ideal for displaying major events in a comprehensive context, offering a rounded education and revealing important historical connections.